Close

 Medical Alert Basic System accessories

 You get a choice of either a wristband or a necklace with the Medical Alert Basic System.
-You can choose to purchase an extra wristband or necklace device for a one-time payment of $14.99.
+You can also choose to purchase an extra help button to be worn as a wristband or necklace for a one-time payment of $14.99.

-The first additional device will increase the monthly monitoring fee by $5, but then if you want to purchase more after that, all you have to pay is the $14.99 equipment fee for each device.
-The Medical Alert Basic System also has the option to purchase a lockbox, for a one-time payment of $29.99.
-Lockboxes are code-protected boxes attached to your front door that store your keys so emergency services can enter your home if you’re unable to let them in.
+The first additional button will increase the monthly monitoring fee by $5, but if you want to purchase more after that, all you’ll have to pay is the $14.99 equipment fee for each button.
+The Medical Alert Basic System also has the option to purchase a lockbox for a one-time payment of $29.99.
+Lockboxes store your house keys in code-protected boxes attached to your front door so emergency services can enter your home if you’re unable to let them in.

 Medical Alert Plus System accessories